mikekinsman/aks-ctf/docs/azure-build-2025.md

 1. Open a new tab to [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/classic?tabs=azurecli).
 You can [click here](https://shell.azure.com/).
 Be sure to select Bash (NOT Powershell)

-1. Clone the repo: `git clone -b build-2025 --single-branch https://github.com/azure/aks-ctf.git && cd aks-ctf/workshop`
+1. Clone the repo: `git clone https://github.com/azure/aks-ctf.git && cd aks-ctf/workshop`

 1. Once inside the Cloud Shell terminal, run setup.sh.
 This should create a new Project with a single-node Kubernetes cluster that contains the prerequisites for the workshop:
     ```console